jeff-da/grape-dashboard-governance-component/README.md

 # grape-dashboard-component
-This is an example of a component that we would be looking to have completed Using the Governance Program as an example
+This is an example of a component that we would be looking to have completed

+This has been implemented for the Governance Program as an example:

 - Currently holdings deposited will show for Grape
 - Future enhancements should include